hphelion/documentation/devplatform/stackato/user/deploy/buildpack.html.md

 ### Legacy Buildpack[](#legacy-buildpack "Permalink to this headline")

-The legacy buildpack is is special meta-buildpack for deploying applications configured for Application Lifecycle Service 2.x (Cloud Foundry v1 API) without the need for extensive reconfiguration.
+The legacy buildpack is a special meta-buildpack for deploying applications configured for Application Lifecycle Service 2.x (Cloud Foundry v1 API) without the need for extensive reconfiguration.
 This buildpack has updated versions of all the frameworks available in previous versions of